thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 import-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-bundle-1-ce.png
         title: 'Go to the "Widgets Library" page, and click the "+" button in the upper right corner of the "Widgets Bundles" page.
-Select "Import widgets bundle" from the drop-down menu.'
+Select "Import widgets bundle" from the drop-down menu;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-bundle-2-ce.png
         title: 'In the popup, you will be prompted to upload the JSON file.
-Drag and drop a file from your computer, then click "Import" to add a widget bundle to the library.'
+Drag and drop a file from your computer, then click "Import" to add a widget bundle to the library;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-bundle-3-ce.png
         title: 'The widgets bundle is imported'